 Project Delineation

 Clearly identify and delineate all of the following that will be incorporated in the Project on a map: project boundaries, activity types and locations, ingress/egress points, channel crossings, sensitive resources to be avoided, equipment exclusion zones, unstable slopes, equipment staging and maintenance areas, and roads to be accessed or installed.
-A map must be included in the Notice of Intent (NOI), updated with annual work plans as applicable, and kept available on site.
+A map must be included in the NOI, updated with annual work plans as applicable, and kept available on site.

 Clearly identify and delineate, by flagging or staking, the boundaries of each project area.
+Alternatively, site personnel shall be provided with handheld or vehicle mounted devices with GPS/GIS capabilities that will prevent them from going beyond the delineated boundaries of the project area.

 Clearly identify and delineate, by flagging or staking, sensitive resources to be avoided.
+Alternatively, site personnel shall be provided with handheld or vehicle mounted devices with GPS/GIS capabilities that will prevent them from entering delineated sensitive resource areas.

 Clearly identify and delineate, by flagging or staking, the boundaries of any invasive species removal areas.
+Alternatively, site personnel shall be provided with handheld or vehicle mounted devices with GPS/GIS capabilities that will prevent them from going beyond the delineated boundaries of the project area.

-Maintain identification/delineation markers until project activities are completed and soils have been stabilized.
+Maintain identification/delineation markers or GPS/GIS project files until project activities are completed and soils have been stabilized.

 Avoidance and Minimization